Skip to content

 2

-[INFO] Send different log contents based on type: my_var="mail"
+[INFO] Sending different log contents based on type: my_var="mail"

 [INFO] Sending email

-4.3 Control the Length of Each Line of Logs
+4.3 Control the Length of Each Log Line

-Since outputting logs also consumes system resources, and overly long single-line logs themselves may have design issues, the maximum length of each line of logs should be controlled to avoid blindly outputting logs for "log completeness," such as:
+Since outputting logs consumes system resources, and excessively long single-line logs may also have design issues, the maximum length of each log line should be controlled to avoid blindly outputting logs for the sake of "complete logs," such as:

 Python